How Well Do You Know Your Jewelry?

 Gold plating is actually a method, not so much a material.
 You see, a thin layer of gold gets deposited onto the surface of another metal.
 These metals are shiny and strong, and are usually copper or silver.
 With the use of special chemicals, the layer stays put and the process results in a super lustrous, luxurious looking accessory for a dramatically discounted price.
-Perfect for those on a budget, a gold plated accessory allows you access to the look of gold without paying for it!
+Perfect for those on a budget, our gold butterfly necklace allows you access to the look of gold without paying for it!

 Gold Filled Jewelry